 Vaginal vault prolapse is more common in women who have had a hysterectomy and occurs when the uppermost part of the vagina – called the apex – descends into the vaginal canal because it does not have the same support that was there when the uterus was present.
 As a result, the apex pulls the rest of the vagina down into the vaginal canal or even outside the vagina.

 The pain and discomfort with prolapse can be considerable, often limiting women’s physical activity.
 Vaginal vault prolapse can occur alone or along with a cystocele (dropping of the bladder into the vagina); urethrocele (sagging of the urethra into the vagina); rectocele (pushing the rectum into the vaginal wall); or enterocele (bulging of the small intestine into the vaginal wall.

 A procedure may be done while you are under general or spinal anesthesia.
 Under general anesthesia, you will be unconscious and unable to feel pain.
 With spinal anesthesia, you will be awake, but you will be numb from the waist down and not feel pain.

 Usually, an incision is made through the front wall of the vagina.
 The bladder is moved back to its normal location.
 The vaginal wall may be folded, or part of it may be cut away.
 Sutures are made in the tissue between the vagina and bladder.
 These sutures will hold the walls of the vagina in the correct position.
 Your doctor may place synthetic material between the bladder and vagina.
 If needed, sutures attach the walls of the vagina to the tissue on the side of the pelvis.

-If you’d like more information on minimally invasive gynecological surgery, the daVinci Surgical System, or the doctors and services available at Scottsdale Healthcare please call 480-323-3663.
+If you’d like more information on minimally invasive gynecological surgery or our robotic surgery program please call 480-323-3663.